donnex/django-docker-coookiecutter/README.md

     docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock --name nginx-proxy jwilder/nginx-proxy

+## Root
+Currently the web container is run as user: root.
+This is because of how boot2docker maps permissions to mounted folders from OS X. Without root write permissions will be a problem.

 ## Additinal info
 Check the generated README.md for more info and commands.